Skip to main content

 Required Milestones: Term 3

-Complete both ECO2013 and ECO 2023 with C or better
+Complete both ECO2013 and ECO 2023 with C or better in each

 Oral Communication Competency strongly recommended (SPC1017, SPC2608)